NautilusTrader

 Instrument providers parse venue API responses into Nautilus Instrument objects.

-• Used in a sandbox or live environment context for consumption by actors/strategies
+• Runtime loading in a sandbox or live environment context for actors and strategies

 Research and backtesting